gramener/uifactory/README.md

   - `e` is the [custom event](https://developer.mozilla.org/en-US/docs/Web/API/CustomEvent/CustomEvent) fired by the component

-## Add listeners using lifecycle events
+## Add listeners inside lifecycle events

-The best place to add an event listener to your component is in `<script onrender>`.
+The best place to add an event listeners to your component's **child elements** is after they're rendered, i.e. in `<script onrender>`.

 For example, this component toggles text red when a button is pressed.

 ```html